Telemedicine Lawyers in Houston, TX

 At Hendershot Cowart P.C., our health and medical law team is on the forefront of counseling practitioners, medical practices, and medical businesses in a range of telemedicine matters, including:

-- Proactive compliance with state and federal telemedicine regulations, including telemedicine rules during COVID-19.
+• Proactive compliance with state and federal telemedicine regulations, including telemedicine rules introduced during the COVID-19 public health emergency.

 Backed by more than 100 years of collective experience, our award-winning attorneys serve providers throughout Houston, the state of Texas, and the U.S. To learn more about our telehealth legal services, call or contact us online.